milica-golocorbin/authentication_with_nest_and_react_backend/README.md

 ## GUARDS - AUTHORIZATION

 Guards determine whether a given request will be handled by the route handler or not, depending on certain conditions.
+Applying LocalStrategy by requiring email and password from our users.

 **authentication/passport/guards/local.strategy.ts**